-Dr. Anisha I. Patel is an Associate Professor in the Division of General Pediatrics at Stanford University.
+Dr. Anisha I. Patel is a Professor in the Division of General Pediatrics at Stanford University.
 Dr. Patel earned a medical degree at the University of North Carolina at Chapel Hill, completed a residency and chief residency in pediatrics at Stanford University, a fellowship in the Robert Wood Johnson Clinical Scholars Program at UCLA and a post-doctoral fellowship in the Philip R. Lee Institute for Health Policy Studies at UCSF.
 Dr. Patel practices general pediatrics at the Gardner Packard Children's Health Center.

 Member, Stanford Diabetes Research Center (2018 - Present)

 Residency: Stanford Health Care at Lucile Packard Children's Hospital (2005) CA

 Board Certification: American Board of Pediatrics, Pediatrics (2005)

 MSHS, University of California, Los Angeles, Health Services (2008)

 MD, University of North Carolina, Chapel Hill, Medicine (2002)